codingconcepts/blog-posts/posts/channels.md

-Channels are Go's implementation of the Tony Hoare's CSP concurrency model.
+Channels are Go's implementation of Tony Hoare's CSP concurrency model.
 Rather than reiterate the basics, I'll dive straight into some silly channel tricks that I've found to be useful.

 ##### Prevent sender from blocking